labdevsrc/FTCollectorApp/README.md

              }
 ```
 ### Query with Xamarin LINQ
 Class that populated with datas simply can do Query with Xamarin LINQ.
-For example, we want to select first_name or last_name from known email input `entryEmail.Text` and password entry `entryPassword.Text`.
+For example, we want to select first_name or last_name from class Users where  email input `entryEmail.Text` and password entry `entryPassword.Text` we're known.

-We can do query like this
+So, We can do query like this
 `SELECT first_name FROM Users WHERE email =  entryEmail.Text and password = entryPassword.Text`
 with LINQ as below :